kravse/filmfroggies/README.md

 **Import & export** (Settings): see [Collection backup CSV](#collection-backup-csv).
 Import shows a confirmation with row counts before replacing your collection.
 Use this to migrate lists when moving to account-only storage or after running the local [Letterboxd import tool](#letterboxd-import-local-tool).

 **Account:** the footer **Log in** button (logged out) opens the login dialog; log in or sign up with email and password, and new signups also need the invite code you were given.
 Once logged in, Settings → **Account** shows the session and the delete-account action.
-Lists sync through the CineQueue backend (see [Account backend](#account-backend-cloudflare-worker--d1)).
+Lists sync through the filmfroggies backend (see [Account backend](#account-backend-cloudflare-worker--d1)).
 Friends can browse each other's lists at `#friend/{userId}` (header **Friends** icon → View lists) once both sides accept a request.
 The session token stays in this browser and is never part of the synced payload.
 Connecting pulls remote lists only — local lists are not pushed on signup/login; use CSV export/import to migrate.

 ## User state (what gets saved)

-Stored under `moviecollector-user-state` and synced to your CineQueue account when logged in.
+Stored under `moviecollector-user-state` and synced to your filmfroggies account when logged in.
 Movie records from TMDB are **not** part of this payload.

 | Field | Role |
 |-------|------|